rodrickcalvin/Musical-note-identifier-Chromatic-tuner/README.md

   We were asked to develop a simple audio processing application using what we had learnt.
 And so we came up with the idea as a small project.

+  > A big shoutout [Matt Zucker](https://github.com/mzucker) from Philadelphia for the repository that guided us through the creation of this application.....